Halolo/orange-pi-distro/README.md

 `dd if=build/tmp-glibc/deploy/images/orange-pi-zero/opiz-minimal-orange-pi-zero.sunxi-sdimg of=/dev/??? bs=1M`

+To create a sdcard with root partition extended to all the device, use this script:

+`sudo ./flash-sdcard.sh -d /dev/???`

 ## Boot
 The ethernet network interface is configured as a dhcp client.
 A sshd is running.
 Use root for login, no password.